 Early adopter channels are a fantastic tool for SME SaaS firms offering B2B or B2C solutions.
-They attract techies and software users eager to check out new products, even if they are still in their beta phase.
+They attract techies and software users eager to check out a new product, even if they are still in their beta phase.

 Generating a following for your product is no easy task.
 It takes time and energy, and you only gain a few early adopters out of hundreds of followers.

 As such, getting influencers involved is a quick way to build an army of fans and early adopters.
 Influencers share three traits:

 - They can influence their followers’ opinions (to some extent).